oconnor0/BeaconRoad/CoreRules.md

         * During downtime, you get **+1 result level** when you **acquire an asset** or **reduce heat**.
             * *Your array of connections can be leveraged to loan assets, pressure a vendor to give you a better deal, intimidate witnesses, etc.*
     * **Mastermind.**
-        * You may expend **special armor** to **protect** a teammate, or to **push yourself** when you gather information or work on a long-term project.
+        * You may expend one Stress to **protect** a teammate.
+Gain Advantage when you gather information or work on a long-term project.
-            * *When you use this ability, tick one special armor box on your playbook sheet.
-If you protect a teammate, this ability negates or reduces the severity of a consequence or harm that your teammate is facing.
-You don't have to be present to use this ability-say how you prepared for this situation in the past.
-If you use this ability to push yourself, you get one of the benefits (advantage, +1 effect), but you don't take 1 stress.
-Your special armor is restored at the beginning of downtime.*

 ## Orc